 “Consequently, since they are less ready for investment and focus on advancing the more basic aspects of their entrepreneurial career, e.g., developing their entrepreneurial human capital, we also expect that the impact of the accelerator on the ability to raise capital, will be lower for female founders.
-Moreover, women’s expected ESE when entering the program might also inhibit their aspiration for fundraising at this stage”
+Moreover, women’s anticipated ESE when entering the program might also inhibit their aspiration for fundraising at this stage”

-Our data corroborate our assumption, showing that indeed, female founders tended to join accelerator programs with startup at an earlier stage than male founders.
-To examine this argument, we added mediation regression analyses for the effect of founder gender on the goal and progress of raising capital, both directly and indirectly through entrepreneurial human capital goal and entry to the acceleration at the ideation stage to our paper.
+Our data corroborate our assumption, showing that the startups of female founders who joined accelerator programs tended to be at an earlier stage than those of male founders.
+To examine this argument, we added mediation regression analyses for the effect of founder gender on the goal and progress of raising capital, both directly and indirectly, through the entrepreneurial human capital goal and the entry to the accelerator at the ideation stage variable.
 These analyses yielded significant moderation for the two moderators for both raising capital goal and progress (see Tables 5a and 5b – models 7 and 15).
-We include the full results as an appendix of this letter (we currently mention it only briefly in the manuscript, p.
+We include the full results in an appendix to this letter.
+This is mentioned only briefly in the current revision of the manuscript, p.
 22 and p.
-27, as the paper is already quite long and this issue – the mediation effect – is not the main focus, but if required we can elaborate on it).
+27, so as to not further lengthen the paper and because the mediation effect is not our main focus; however, if recommended, we can elaborate on it more fully.

 The mediation analyses at the Data analyses section (p.
 22):

-"To explore our rationale that women emphasize access to capital less than men because they have higher need for basic entrepreneurial knowledge and because their startup is at a lower stage, we also examined the mediating role of both variables on fundraising as a goal and on progress in fundraising."

-“To explore our rationale that women emphasize access to capital less than men because they have higher need for basic entrepreneurial knowledge and because their startup is at a lower stage, we also examined the mediating role of both variables on fundraising as a goal and on progress in fundraising.”
+“To explore our rationale that women emphasize access to capital less than men because their needs for basic entrepreneurial knowledge are greater and because their startups are at a less advanced stage, we also examined the mediating role of both variables on fundraising as a goal and on the progress achieved in fundraising.”

 The mediation analyses at the Results section (p.
 27):